robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 **> Complete these steps using a PC and browser**

-A.  A.	Navigate to Device Management, Cloud ID, and select the Product Cloud APIs tab.
+A.  Navigate to **Device Management, Cloud ID**, and select the **Provisioning** tab.
 You can also follow this link https://cirrent.infineon.com/cloud-devices/provisioning.

 B.  Next, click on **Add Cloud API**.

 C.  Complete your Cloud API details in the dialogue box, and click **Create**.
 For the purpose of this developer kit you can enter dummy details for testing purposes.

-D.  Confirm that the API link you’ve just added appears in the Product Cloud APIs screen.
+D.  Confirm that the API link you’ve just added appears in the **Product Cloud APIs** section of the **Provisioning** tab.

 .. image:: ../img/v-7.png